Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Introduction

-The remainder of this paper is structured as follows.
-In Sect.~\ref{sec:GeneralTheory} we first discuss our general theory for $N$-dimensional Langevin dynamics.
-In Sect.~\ref{sec:one_dimensional} we consider the case of a one-dimensional system.
-We provide explicit expressions for the exit rate, discuss several possible choices for $R(t)$, and relate the Stratonovich Lagrangian to tubular exit rates.
-Finally, we discuss how the most probable tube connecting an initial and a final state can depend on the tube radius.
-In Sect.~\ref{sec:conclusions}, we summarize our findings and discuss their further implications.
+The main part of this paper is structured as follows.
+In Sect.~\ref{sec:Theory}, we first present our general theory of sojourn probabilities for $N$-dimensional Langevin dynamics with arbitrary state-dependent full-rank diffusion matrix.
+In Sect.~\ref{sec:results_for_one_dimensional_system} we consider one-dimensional systems, $N=1$, for which we provide explicit expressions for the exit rate in terms of the diffusivity and drift, discuss several possible choices for $R(t)$, and relate the Stratonovich Lagrangian to tubular exit rates.
+We furthermore discuss how the most probable tube connecting an initial and a final state can depend on the tube radius.
+We conclude in Sect.~\ref{sec:summary_and_conclusions}, where we summarize our findings and discuss their further implications.